Kuhron/langdoc-script-collection/docs/scripts/video_audio_aligning.md

 If none of these work, see [here](https://stackoverflow.com/questions/22250483/stop-pip-from-failing-on-single-package-when-installing-with-requirements-txt) for more possible commands to run.

 The following warning can be ignored:
-.\langdoc-script-collection\video-audio-aligning\lib\site-packages\pydub\utils.py:170: RuntimeWarning: Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work warn("Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work", RuntimeWarning)
+`RuntimeWarning: Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work`

 If Python complains that you cannot install the `audioop` package because it is deprecated, use pip to install the long-term support version:
 ```shell
 python -m pip install audioop-lts
 ```

 If the script complains that your directory where you stored the files (`TEXT_DIR`) is not a directory and you are on Windows, it might be because that directory is a OneDrive link.
-If that is the case, then you're hosed because IDFK how to fix it :P **TODO fix**
+Try copying the files into a directory that is stored locally on your computer or on an external hard drive, and not a OneDrive link.

 ## Source